 the Confluence Project

-As part of The Confluence Project, VPL is bringing integrated arts-science residencies to three local schools.
-Starting in March teaching artists Judy Dow, Gowri Savoor and Lida Winfield will work with stream scientists and students at the Guilford Central School, Hilltop Montessori School, and Marlboro Elementary School to delve into the science, history, and culture of our local watersheds.
-The residencies will culminate in May with student art projects, presentations, performances and community celebrations.
+As part of The Confluence Project, VPL brought integrated arts-science residencies to three local elementary schools in Guilford, Brattleboro and Marlboro.
+Teaching artists Judy Dow, Gowri Savoor and Lida Winfield worked with stream scientists, teachers, community members and students to delve into the science, history, and culture of our local watersheds.
+The residencies culminated with student art projects, presentations, community celebrations and the Confluence Paddle.

-These programs and in-school residencies are made possible with the help of our community partners and with grant support from the Fresh Sound Foundation, the High Meadows Fund, The Thomas Thompson Trust, the Vermont Arts Council, the Vermont Community Foundation, the Windham Foundation and VPL’s Creation Fund donors.
+These programs and in-school residencies were made possible with the help of our community partners and with grant support from the Fresh Sound Foundation, the High Meadows Fund, The Thomas Thompson Trust, the Vermont Arts Council, the Vermont Community Foundation, the Windham Foundation and VPL’s Creation Fund donors.

 Hear about the research that Hilltop Montessori students did on "Saw Dust Alley" as part of the residency with artist Judy Dow HERE

 View excerpts from the Watershed Identity panel organized by The Green River Watershed Alliance as part of the Confluence Project